ojuuji/rb.db/docs/readme.md

 Column `ref_id` is indexed, so it is better to search by it instead of `id`.
 For every pair of similar colors `X→Y` table also contains pair `Y→X` so it is really enough to search only by `ref_id` or `ref_name`.

 Additional rules apply:

 - `[Unknown]` color is never similar to any color
 - `[No Color/Any Color]` color is similar to all colors
-- any other color is similar also to itself i.e. there will be row with `ref_id = id`
+- any other color is similar also to itself i.e. there will be row where `ref_id = id`

 Whether two colors are similar is determined using Delta E metric.
-[Here](https://zschuessler.github.io/DeltaE/learn/) is great reading about it.
+[Here is great reading](https://zschuessler.github.io/DeltaE/learn/) about it.
 Specifically is used _"dE00"_ algorithm and the maximum Delta E value `20`.
 For those curious, [Delta E chart for Rebrickable colors](delta_e_chart.html).

 Example:

 ```
 $ sqlite3 rb.db "select name from similar_colors where ref_name = 'Red'"
 Red